needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 ## Using Addressable Assets
 ### Loading or instantiating by address
 You can load or instantiate an Addressable Asset at runtime.
-Loading an asset loads all dependencies into memory (including the asset's bundle data if applicable), allowing you to use the asset when you need to.
+Loading an asset loads all dependencies into memory (including the AssetBundle data if applicable), allowing you to use the asset when you need to.
 This does not actually put the desired asset into your scene.
 To add the asset to your scene you must instantiate.
 Using Addressables instantiation interfaces will load the asset, then immediately adds it to your Scene.

 To access an asset from your game script using a string address, declare the [`UnityEngine.AddressableAssets`](../api/UnityEngine.AddressableAssets.html) namespace, then call the following methods: